Yord/pxi-dsv/README.md

 }
 ```

-For a much more detailed description, see the [`.pfrc` module documentation][pfrc-module].
+For a much more detailed description, see the [`.pxi` module documentation][pxi-module].

 ## Extensions

-This plugin comes with the following `pf` extensions:
+This plugin comes with the following `pxi` extensions:

 |                  | Description                                                                                                                                                       |
 |------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|